My Girl (2008 TV series)

-My Girl is a 2008 Philippine television drama series based on the 2005 South Korean drama series of the same title.
-The series was aired on ABS-CBN's Primetime Bida evening block from May 26 to September 5, 2008, replacing Maligno.
+My Girl is a 2008 Philippine television drama series broadcast by ABS-CBN.
+The series is based on the 2005 South Korean drama series of the same title.
+Directed by Erick C. Salud and Jerome C. Pobocan, it stars Kim Chiu, Gerald Anderson and Enchong Dee.
+It aired on the network's Primetime Bida line up and worldwide on TFC from May 26 to September 5, 2008, replacing Maligno and was replaced by I Love Betty La Fea.

 The series is streaming online on YouTube.

 Synopsis

-The story starts with Jasmine (Kim Chiu), a girl working with her two friends, Christine (Alex Gonzaga) and Jeffery (David Chua), as guides for Chinese tourists, to earn money for her and her father Chito (Lito Pimentel) who always gambles.
+The story starts with Jasmine (Kim Chiu), a girl working with her two friends, Christine (Alex Gonzaga) and Jeffrey (David Chua), as guides for Chinese tourists, to earn money for her and her father Chito (Lito Pimentel) who always gambles.
 One day he scores big time at a horse race; however he and Jasmine got robbed and Chito can no longer pay a gangster for his borrowed money.
 He overhears one day that he is a useless father and he leaves.

 Jasmine and Julian (Gerald Anderson) first meet on an airplane.
 Jasmine is at the airport waiting for Christine and Jeffrey to arrive with their tour group.
 As a way of stalling, Jasmine acts as though her true love is on the plane and says that she wants to tell him how she feels before he leaves.
 Meanwhile, Julian is on his way to Cebu in search of his long-lost cousin, Hannah.
 Jasmine bumps into an old lady and accidentally falls onto the lap of Julian, making it the first time they ever see each other.

 Julian is introduced as the new president of his grandfather's Amana Hotels.
-He had a girlfriend (Anika) who had refused his proposal for engagement to pursue her career as a beauty queen.
+He had a girlfriend (Annika) who had refused his proposal for engagement to pursue her career as a beauty queen.